verbeemen/GNOME-Shell-extension-openconnect/README.md

-# GNOME Shell Extension - VPN Connection Button
+# GNOME (+46) Shell Extension - VPN Connection Button
-This is a gnome shell extension that adds a VPN connection button to your taskbar.
+This GNOME Shell extension adds a VPN connection button to your taskbar.
-When the user clicks on it, the extension will execute a script that establishes e.g. a VPN connection.
+When the user clicks it, the extension executes a script to establish a VPN connection or perform another action.

 # Goal
+The primary focus of this project is to create a VPN connection, but this is optional.
+In general, the extension creates a button on the taskbar that, when clicked, executes a script.
+With minor modifications,
+it’s easy to configure the button to start a different application (it doesn’t have to be related to VPN).
+In other words,
-This project primarily deals with creating a VPN connection, but this is not necessary.
-In general, a button is created on the taskbar and when clicked, a script is started.
-However, with some modifications, it is pretty easy to start a different application (it doesn't have to be a VPN connection).
-Or with other words. **The goal of this project is to create a button on the taskbar that executes a script when clicked.**
+**the goal of this project is to create a taskbar button that executes a script when clicked.**
-Thus feel free to modify the code to your own needs.
+Feel free to modify the code to suit your needs.

 <div>
 <img src="img/git/Screenshot_1.png" style="margin:7px auto 0 auto; widht:750px; display:block"><br/>